Desalination: our essential guide to desalination and the global water crisis

 Desalination has historically been perceived as a more expensive option compared with traditional treatment of surface or groundwater, with prices approximately US$1 per cubic metre ($/m3).
 However, one of the latest breakthroughs in desalination has been an improvement in the overall cost, including operational expenditure (OPEX), as well as the initial capital expenditure (CAPEX).
 Over the last 20 years this has been reduced by 80 per cent as a result of advances in technology and equipment.

-Very recently, project tenders in Abu Dhabi and Saudi Arabia have seen the price fall below $0.50/m3 for the first time.
+Very recently, project tenders in Abu Dhabi, Saudi Arabia and Israel have seen the price fall below $0.50/m3 for the first time.
 “After a decade in which price drifted upwards as a result of high materials costs and higher energy costs, this is very good news.
 Indeed, we expect 2019 to be the best year ever in the desalination market,” said Christopher Gasson, publisher of GWI.

 In the IDA Water Security Handbook, there are multiple factors at play why the cost of desalination reached a historically low recently.
 This includes “cost-efficient optimisation of the construction process”, following contractors’ experience after years of building large-scale projects.
 This, coupled with new contractual and financial models, together with lower interest rates in the financial sector, help to “push tariff downs”.